ZaiZu2/WordChainGame/README.md

 In the Word Chain Game, players take turns adding a word to a growing chain, with each new word starting with the last letter of the previous one.
-The objective is to build the longest chain without repeating words, and the player who successfully contributes the longest word chain wins the game.
+The objective is to build the longest chain without repeating words, and the player who will be the last to fail while appending the words to the growing chain, wins the game.

 ### ***Features***
   - [x] Play without the necessity to create the account - a UUID can be used to access your account